Entanglement dynamics from universal low-lying modes: Brownian local GUE model

 We note one subtlety of the above discussion.
 For any choice of $\Delta$ at which we choose to truncate the approximation \eqref{phikdef}, there will be small corrections in the exact eigenstate proportional to $\ket{\down ...\down_{x}} \ket{\phi_{x+1, ..., x+r}} \ket{\up_{x+r+1} ... \up}$ for $r> \Delta$.
 In principle, there could be initial states $\rho_0$ with entanglement structures that would lead to a non-trivial competition in \eqref{purity} between the suppression of such components in the eigenstate, and an enhancement of the corresponding overlap factor $\bra{\down ...\down_{x}} \bra{\phi_{x+1, ..., x+r}} \bra{\up_{x+\Delta+1} ... \up}\ket{\rho_0, e}$.
 We argue in Appendix \ref{app:competition} using a somewhat different approach that such corrections are not important.
 This argument makes use of the convexity of the numerically obtained membrane tensions in Fig. \ref{fig:mem_tensions}, together with the structure of the interaction picture diagrams we get from treating $A_1$ as a perturbation.

-\subsubsection{Comparison to Haar random unitary circuits}
+\subsection{Comparison to Haar random unitary circuits}

-It is instructive to rephrase the evolution of the second Renyi entropy in the brickwork Haar random circuits of \cite{nahum_randomcircuit, rak_randomcircuit} in the above language of low-energy modes of a one-dimensional quantum Hamiltonian, as an alternative to the standard discussion in terms of a mapping to a two-dimensional classical statistical mechanics problem.
-In these models, we apply two-site random unitaries drawn with the Haar measure in the pattern shown in Fig. \ref{fig:randomcircuit}.
-The average $\overline{(U(t)\otimes U(t)^{\ast})^{\otimes 2}}$ for an even time $t$ can be written in the notation of the previous subsections as
+It is instructive to rephrase the evolution of the second Renyi entropy in Haar random circuits in the above language of low-energy modes of a one-dimensional quantum Hamiltonian, as an alternative to the standard discussion in terms of a mapping to a two-dimensional classical statistical mechanics problem.
+In these models, we apply two-site random unitaries drawn with the Haar measure in some pattern, which can either be applied to a random pair of nearest-neighbor qubits at each time step as shown in Fig.~\ref{fig:randomcircuit}~(a), or in a brickwork pattern shown in Fig. \ref{fig:randomcircuit}~(b).
+For the circuit where Haar random gates are applied randomly (say with open boundary conditions), the average of the unitary $\overline{(U(t)\otimes U(t)^{\ast})^{\otimes 2}}$ for integer times $t$ can be written as~\cite{suzuki2024more}

+where we have also averaged over the positions of application of the random gates, defined ``time" $t$ with a factor of $(L-1)$ to account for the fact that there is a single gate in each layer.
+Further, $M_{i,i+1}$ is the four copy average of \textit{each} Haar random unitary, which is given by\footnote{The expression in terms of kets and bras of $\up$ and $\down$ spins (without involving $\overline{\up}$ and $\overline{\dn}$) can be derived using standard Weingarten calculus, e.g., see \cite{vijay_randomcircuit}, and this expression is obtained by applying similarity transformations between the different bases discussed in App.~\ref{subsec:mapping}.}